 Increased product stability

-Unlike other methods such as ion exchange chromatography, product load and recovery in SXC are performed at physiological pH and salt concentrations, greatly reducing the risk of losing the biological activity of the product.
+Unlike other methods such as ion exchange chromatography or affinity ligands, product load and recovery in SXC are performed at physiological pH and salt concentrations, greatly reducing the risk of losing the biological activity of the product.

 Unlike ultracentrifugation or bead-based size exclusion chromatography, SXC is not restricted by sample volume and can be used from lab to manufacturing scale, eliminating the need of changing/revalidating processes at larger scales.